Jumpscale/telegram_biztool/specs.md

 - each entry in redis for expense has following info
   - key (4 easly digits/letters)
   - foto/file of expense (link to ipfs)
-  - company: predefined list of companies (config of robot)
+  - company: is the name of the robot
   - tags: tags/labels like used in python jumpscale
   - project: free text
   - owner (user name from telegram)